Yandex Cloud

 Agent registered with id D9CA44FC-716A-4B3B-A702-C6**********

 You can create backups in Cloud Backup only as part of a backup policy.
-By default, BareMetal servers are not linked to any policy.
+By default, BareMetal servers are not associated with any policy.

-To link a server to a backup policy:
+To associate a server with a backup policy:

 Management console